Min Kyung-hoon

 Min Kyung-hoon (Korean: 민경훈; born October 6, 1984) is a South Korean singer and television personality.
 He is the lead vocalist of the rock band Buzz and one-half of the duo Universe Cowards with Kim Hee-chul.
 His first solo album, Im·pres·sive, was released on December 5, 2007.
 His second solo album, Picnic, was released on June 27, 2011.
-He is a regular cast member of South Korean variety show Knowing Brothers (JTBC) and Problem Child in the House (KBS).
+He is a regular cast member of South Korean variety show Knowing Brothers (JTBC).